-Subject to the exclusions set forth in Section 15.3, the term force majeure shall mean events, which are beyond the reasonable control of the Party affected thereby and which such Party is unable to reasonably overcome or obtain or cause to be obtained a commercially reasonable substitute performance therefor, that by their occurrence render either Seller or Buyer unable to perform its contractual obligations under this Contract, and shall include, by way of illustration, but not limitation: acts of God; strikes, lockouts or other industrial disturbances; acts of public enemy; war; civil disturbances; insurrections; floods; washouts; hurricanes; tornadoes; failure or inability of Transporter(s) to transport Gas for Buyer and/or Seller to effectuate the receipt and/or delivery of Gas under this Contract provided primary point(s) of receipt and delivery are being used by the applicable Party under that Party’s firm transportation agreement with the applicable Transporter; and acts of any government authority (other than at the request of the Party claiming the inability to perform).
+Subject to the exclusions set forth in Section 15.3, the term force majeure shall mean events, which are beyond the reasonable control of the Party affected thereby , that by their occurrence render either Seller or Buyer unable, wholly or in part, to perform its contractual obligations under the Transaction, and shall include, by way of illustration, but not limitation: acts of God; strikes, lockouts or other industrial disturbances; acts of public enemy; war; civil disturbances; insurrections; floods; washouts; hurricanes; tornadoes; unless otherwise stated in the Transaction Confirmation, weather related events affecting an entire region, such as low temperatures which cause well and gathering system freeze-ups; failure or inability of Transporter(s) to transport Gas for Buyer and/or Seller to effectuate the receipt and/or delivery of Gas under the Transaction provided primary point(s) of receipt and delivery are being used by the applicable Party under that Party’s firm transportation agreement with the applicable Transporter; and acts of any government authority (other than at the request of the Party claiming the inability to perform).
 Neither Party shall be entitled to the benefit of the provisions of this Section 15 to the extent that the failure was caused by the negligence of the Party claiming suspension.

 Exceptions To Force Majeure

-It is understood and agreed by the Parties hereto that the following will not constitute event(s) of force majeure:the loss of Buyer’s markets; Buyer’s inability economically to use or resell Gas purchased hereunder; increases or decreases in Gas supply due to allocation or reallocation of production by well operators, pipelines, or other parties;failures resulting from the freeze-up of wells or gathering systems; failure of specific, individual wells or appurtenant facilities in the absence of a force majeure event; any partial or total depletion of Gas reserves or other sources of Gas supply owned by or under contract to Seller or the failure of such Gas reserves to produce quantities of Gas sufficient to allow Seller to meet its obligations under this Contract; the curtailment of interruptible transportation service; the curtailment of firm transportation service when not using primary point(s) of receipt and delivery; or any change in the market price for Gas.
+It is understood and agreed by the Parties hereto that the following will not constitute event(s) of force majeure: increases or decreases in Gas supply due to allocation or reallocation of production by well operators, pipelines, or other parties; failure of specific, individual wells or appurtenant facilities in the absence of a force majeure event; any partial or total depletion of Gas reserves or other sources of Gas supply owned by or under contract to Seller or the failure of such Gas reserves to produce quantities of Gas sufficient to allow Seller to meet its obligations under the Transaction; the curtailment of interruptible transportation service; the curtailment of firm transportation service when not using primary point(s) of receipt and delivery; or any change in the market price for Gas.

 Notice And Cure